Underground-Railroad/magnificentMammals/nftCollections/flouri.md

 Definition:

-(of a person, animal, or other living organism) grow or develop in a healthy or vigorous way, <br>
+(of a person, animal, or other living organism) <br>
+  grow or develop in a healthy or vigorous way, <br>
   especially as the result of a particularly favorable environment.

 </div>